kloimhardt/site/mysite/log.md

 # 16a
 Always calling the partial function is cumbersome.
 So you'd like to give the new function a name after all.
 I babtize it log2b and set the intersection at the fixed point zero, only the steps can be set as a parameter.

+# 17a
+We must not forget that this all not only works with numbers but with symbols as well.

 # 17
 I check that this new log2b function behaves as expected.
 I use mapv to call the function now names log2b with a vector of three numbers.
+I feed the steps of seven and indeed there are always seven steps when the x doubles.

 # 18
 To call log2b with only one number, I use the function with the name call.